Gorbachev mourned as rare world leader but some still bitter - KESQ

 Others in Europe challenged positive recollections of Gorbachev.

-Gabrielius Landsbergis, the son of Vytautas Landsbergis who led Lithuania’s independence movement in the early 1990s, tweeted that “Lithuanians will not glorify Gorbachev.”
+Gabrielius Landsbergis, the son of Vytautas Landsbergis who led Lithuania’s independence movement in the early 1990s and is now its top diplomat, tweeted that “Lithuanians will not glorify Gorbachev.”

 Memories are still fresh in the Baltic country of Jan.
 13, 1991, when hundreds of Lithuanians headed to the television tower in Vilnius to oppose Soviet troops deployed to crush the country’s bid to restore its independence.
-In the clashes that followed, 14 civilians were killed and over 140 were injured.
+In the clashes that followed, 14 civilians were killed and more than 140 others were injured.
 Moscow recognized Lithuania’s independence in August that year.

 “We will never forget the simple fact that his army murdered civilians to prolong his regime’s occupation of our country.
 His soldiers fired on our unarmed protesters and crushed them under his tanks.
 That is how we will remember him,” Landsbergis wrote.